-Architectures that support visibility, log collection, asset identification, segmentation, industrial DMZs (Demilitarized Zones), and process-communication enforcement.
+Architectures that support visibility, log collection, asset identification, segmentation, industrial DMZs (demilitarized zones), and process-communication enforcement.
+In one of the VOLTZITE cases that Dragos detected, network segmentation was key to preventing traversal to OT enclaves, even as OT data was exfiltrated.

-3. ICS NETWORK VISIBILITY MONITORING
+3. ICS Network Visibility Monitoring

 Continuous network security monitoring of the ICS environment with protocol-aware toolsets and system of systems interaction analysis capabilities used to inform operations of potential risks to control.
+As previously noted, this control was key in providing the activity logs and behaviors critical to effective VOLTZITE threat hunting.